-The faculty at the technology centers are well supported.
+The Network Technology faculty at the technology centers are well supported.
 They have the appropriate equipment to teach courses, as well as access to technology, supplies and any materials necessary.

-Students may use all of the facilities that on-campus students use, such as the Library, the Computer Lab, the Mathematics Lab, etc. The technology centers have academic resources departments that the students may also utilize.
+Network Technology students may use all of the facilities that on-campus students use, such as the Library, the Computer Lab, the Mathematics Lab, etc. The technology centers have academic resources departments that the students may also utilize.